chibigonor/Project-3-incidentes-viales-cdmx-22a24/README.md

 Project Description

-The Incident Data Visualization project is a comprehensive web-based tool designed to provide interactive visualizations of incident data within various administrative divisions and neighborhoods.
+The Incident Data Visualization project is a comprehensive web-based tool designed to provide interactive visualizations of incident data (Ciudad de Mexico from 2022 -2024) within various administrative divisions and neighborhoods.
 Users can explore different types of visualizations, including maps and various plots, to gain insights into incident patterns and trends.

 Purpose